dotnet/docs/docs/fundamentals/code-analysis/configuration-options.md

 ### Exclude generated code

-You can configure additional files and folders to be treated as generated code by adding a `generated_code = true | false` entry to your *.editorconfig* file. .NET code analyzer warnings aren't useful on generated code files, such as designer-generated files, which users can't edit to fix any violations.
+You can configure additional files and folders to be treated as generated code by adding a `generated_code = true | false` entry to your [configuration file](configuration-files.md). .NET code analyzer warnings aren't useful on generated code files, such as designer-generated files, which users can't edit to fix any violations.
 In most cases, code analyzers skip generated code files and don't report violations on these files.

 By default, files with certain file extensions or auto-generated file headers are treated as generated code files.
 For example, a file name ending with `.designer.cs` or `.generated.cs` is considered generated code.
 This configuration option lets you specify additional naming patterns.